stytri/m/README.md

 	-1, --single       when expanding multi-command rules,
 	                   only multiply expand the first instance
 	-t, --type         define rule sigils according to argument:
-	                   TYPE          - one of: .c .asm .sh -s, --sigils       define rule sigils, has the arguments:
+	                   TYPE          - one of: .c .asm .html .md .sh -s, --sigils       define rule sigils, has the arguments:
-	                   COMMENT       - the character sequence of an inline comment RULE          - the character sequence indicating a new rule CONTINUATION  - the character sequence indicating the continuation of rule command AGGREGATION   - the character sequence indicating the start of a new rule command
+	                   COMMENT       - the character sequence of an inline comment RULE          - the character sequence indicating a new rule CONTINUATION  - the character sequence indicating the continuation of rule command AGGREGATION   - the character sequence indicating the start of a new rule command END           - the character sequence at the end of a comment line

 FILE is either a single filename or, 1 or more file names book-ended with the double-character '--' e.g: